Mercenaries 2: World in Flames: Gameplay

 Most of the game's elements are inherited from its predecessor with the addition of new features.
 The game is set in an open-world map representing a fictionalized Venezuela featuring tropical landscapes mixed with urban zones, industrial sectors, military settlements and fishing villages scattered across the map.
 As the story progresses, the player gradually unlocks more sections of the map which can be explored.

 The mercenary must complete missions for several factions in order to discover Solano's hideout and weaken its regime.
 There are primary, secondary missions and minigames, the last one can be completed at any time and does not affect the story directly.
 Apart from the missions, the player can hunt High-value Targets (HVTs) which are located in different parts of the map; each faction has its own HVTs that are either members of the Venezuelan regime or members of other factions.
 The player can either capture the HVT and call out a helicopter from the requesting faction or kill it and take a picture of their corpse; the former one has a higher bonus but it is harder to perform successfully.

 Apart from the returning Allied Nations and China, other four factions that's present in the game are the Venezuelan army (abbreviated as VZ or VZA), Universal Petroleum, The People's Liberation army (PLAV) and the Pirates.
 Each faction has unique armaments, vehicles, uniforms and architectures.
 All of the factions can be friendly to the player at first (except for the VZ), but the relations with the player can change depending on the behavior of itself, for example, shooting a member of a faction or stealing and/or destroying its resources can cause one of the members to alert their HQ and if it successfully delivers the message can make a faction hostile.
 If a faction becomes hostile, its members will shoot the player on sight, and also it cannot complete missions or purchase items.
-If the player wants to fix any and all relations with a faction, it must pay a fair bribe so the faction becomes friendly again.
+If the player wants to fix any and all relations with a faction, it must either pay a fair bribe to the angered faction or kill personnel or destroy property of a rival faction so the displeased faction becomes friendly again.